tlsnotary/tlsnotary/data/documentation/TLSNotary_messaging.md

  4. Upon receipt and correct parsing of the above two messages, the auditor sends **ao_hello** message.
  5. **ao_hello** has format: `ao_hello: X [CRLF/EOL]` where X, the message content, is: `rsa_signature('ao_hello'||userid)` where userid is the new user id for the auditor as defined above).

-In this, 'reliable site' refers to a site pre-chosen by the auditee that will be used to prepare a PMS in the ensuing stages of the protocol.
+In this, 'reliable site' refers to a site pre-chosen at random from a list of highly stable internet sites, which will be used to prepare a PMS in the ensuing stages of the protocol.
 Any negotiated PMS is tried in a TLS handshake with this site to see if it fails due to padding errors.

-Using the temporary user id in the signatures authenticates that user for this specific handshake, thus avoiding replay attacks.
+The function of the handshake is to authenticate the connection between the temporary `userid` and the auditee's RSA public key (hence the use of RSA signatures).
+Using the temporary `userid` inside the data signed data avoids replay attacks.

 ## Message sequence in detail ##
 The full sequence of messages for a typical session is illustrated below.
 Definitions for the non-handshake message types are given below the table.